15 Jan Fasting Health Benefits – Should You Fast?

 Fasting also showed an increased production of BDNF (brain derived neurotrophic factor), which increases the resistance of neurons becoming dysfunctional.This ultimately protects us from neurodegenerative diseases.

 Fasting for long periods of time isn’t for everyone.
-I do believe we should always aim for an overnight fast, so after you eat dinner that would be your final meal of the day and wake up and eat breakfast 12-13 hours later.
+I do believe we should always aim for an overnight fast, so dinner around 6pm should be the final meal of the day and wake up and eat breakfast 12-13 hours later.
+This will fall between typical breakfast time.
+Remember: FASTING DOES NOT HAVE TO BE CRAZY LONG CAUSING YOU TO SKIP A MEAL.
+We do have to eat enough throughout the day to encourage long-term healthy metabolism.
+From clinical practice, fasts that range between 12-14 hours do great with women in their reproductive phase of life.

-If you aren’t sleeping good or super stressed out, I wouldn’t put your body through this.
-That could making fasting into a negative thing and put more stress on the body.
+If you aren’t sleeping good or super stressed out, I would not recommend fasting for a long time, such as beyond the overnight fast.
+That could turn fasting into a negative thing and put more stress on the body.
 If you’re interested in it, you have to make sure that you’re getting the right amount and quality sleep and your stress levels aren’t chronically high.

 If you’re ready to figure out your personal health journey, head over to our Services page, where you can book a free 15 minute appointment with us!
 We’ll go over your next steps + learn a little bit about you + before you know it, you’ll be reaching your goals!